Roberto Curilovic

 Captain Roberto Curilovic is a former Argentinian Navy pilot.
-His attack on 25 May 1982 in the Falklands War sank the transport ship Atlantic Conveyor with an Exocet AM.39 anti-ship missile.
+On 25 May 1982 in the Falklands War, he sank the transport ship Atlantic Conveyor with an Exocet AM.39 anti-ship missile.

 Career

 He finished his naval training at the Escuela Naval Militar (República Argentina) in 1969, flying the North American T-28 Trojan.

 In September 1980, he went with eight pilots and around forty technicians of the 2da Escuadrilla Aeronaval de Caza y Ataque (2nd Air Naval Fighter and Strike Squadron) to the naval base at Rochefort, Charente-Maritime in south-west France (Poitou-Charentes).
 They were intensively taught French for three months.
 The commander was Commander (Capitán de Fragata) Jorge Colombo of the Argentine Naval Aviation (CANA).
 The deputy commander was Lieutenant Commander (Capitán de Corbeta) Augusto Bedacarratz, who with Lieutenant Junior Grade (Teniente de Fragata) Armando Mayora would also jointly use the Exocet.

 They were sent to the air naval base at Landivisiau in Finistère, north-west France where they then learnt how to fly the AMD-BA Super Étendard, being given up to 50 hours of flight training each.
 They were also taught about the Aérospatiale AM.39 Exocet missile.
 The missile was named after the biological family Exocoetidae.

 In July 1981, the unit returned to the Comandante Espora air naval base (Base Aeronaval Comandante Espora) in Argentina.
 The Argentine Navy had ordered 14 Super Étendard aircraft, and the first five arrived in December 1981.
 The navy had also ordered 14 air-to-surface Exocet missiles in 1979.